cenviity/100-exercises-to-learn-rust/README.md

+# Hi there!

+This is my fork with solutions to the Rust exercises.
+The `main` branch tracks the [upstream repo](https://github.com/mainmatter/100-exercises-to-learn-rust).

+— Vincent Ging Ho Yim [@cenviity](https://github.com/cenviity)

+---

 # Learn Rust, one exercise at a time

 You've heard about Rust, but you never had the chance to try it out?\